-An investigation into the true extent of company car accidents by the Institute of Advanced Motorists’ Drive and Survive division reported in An Analysis of “Bent Metal” Amongst Company Fleets.
-The report includes the following findings:
+A 2015 report into the true extent of company car accidents by the Institute of Advanced Motorists’ (now known as IAMRoadSmart included the following findings.

-86% of fleets had experienced an accident in the past 12 months with over 78% having had at least one incident causing damage
+A shocking 86% of fleets had experienced an accident in the past year, with more than 78% having had at least one incident causing damage.

-100% of fleets had an accident where one of their drivers was “at fault”
+Every fleet had had an “on-road” incident where one of their drivers was “at fault”.

 The most obvious cost of road accidents is the cost of repairs.
-The survey by the Advanced Motorists’ Drive and Survive division found that over 20% of fleets said the average cost of repair per vehicle was over £1000.
+A study by What Car found that the average cost of repairing a car after an accident is £1678.
+These costs are rising.
+Sensors, cameras and radars fitted to cars in vulnerable areas, such as the bumper and behind the windscreen, are regularly getting damaged and are expensive to replace.
 As well as incurring repair costs, the residual value of the vehicle is likely to fall.

 The true costs of failing to effectively manage the risks of driving are not just those of the damage to the car.
 Other costs include: